 The proposed project is located outside of the Grassy Waters Preserve.
 No improvements or construction will take place within the Preserve boundaries.

-Will stormwater runoff go into the Grassy Waters Preserve?
+Will stormwater runoff go directly into the Grassy Waters Preserve?

-No, the drainage system will be designed so that there will be no direct runoff into the Grassy Waters Preserve.
+No, the drainage system is designed so that there will be no direct runoff into the Grassy Waters Preserve.